imaginaryusername/Reusable_specs/reusable_addresses.md

 **Considerations**

-Anonymity set for suffix_size 0 is effectively all transactions with p2pkh outputs (TBD p2sh-multisig); with suffix_size > 0, it is reduced by a factor of 1/2^(suffix_size) at each step.
+***Anonymity set*** Anonymity set for suffix_size 0 is effectively all transactions with p2pkh outputs (TBD p2sh-multisig); with suffix_size > 0, it is reduced by a factor of 1/2^(suffix_size) at each step.

+***Upper limit of scalability at recovery*** At very large blocksizes, the maximum suffix length permitted by the spec is 4 bytes, or about a 1/4-billion filter; for a Terabyte sized blocks, this will mean the client needs to examine on average 36kB of data per day of recovery.
+Unless the disparity between client and server technologies change radically, this should be adequate for the forseeable future.

+***Compatibility with coinjoin-based technologies*** While incoming addresses are only determined upon sending, coinjoin technologies such as Cashshuffle are quite agnostic to how receiving addresses are generated.
+The more important aspects of these technologies are that 1) addresses are not reused and 2) a ready list of change addresses can be generated from the same seed or master private key, both of which are compatible.
+Incoming coins can be marked for joins as they are received or recovered just as they can on HD addresses.